Essex Summer School Mission statement and Key Principles

-An international reputation, over 50 years in the making.
+An international reputation, over 50 years in the making:

-Building skills for academic research.
+Building skills for academic research:

 The SSDA Summer School is an extension of post-graduate research instruction for social science departments around the world.
-The school’s rigorous training content provides students with the tools to elevate their research to the highest standards for publication in international outlets.
+The school’s rigorous training provides students with the tools to elevate their research to the highest standards for publication in international outlets.
 Departments in all social science disciplines rely on the SSDA for advanced methods training and send students to the summer school to focus on building skills for basic research in social sciences.
-Each year, over 1500 ETC credits are awarded by the summer school for use as part of post-graduate courses.
+Each year, the school awards over 1500 ECTS credits for use as part of post-graduate courses.
 In addition, the SSDA summer school offers a post-graduate degree, the MA in Social Science Data Analysis, which allows students to acquire and demonstrate a full range of research methods in the social sciences and to complete a supervised original research project at the highest levels of proficiency.

-Networking for PhD students.
+Networking for PhD students:

-An international staff of experienced instructors.
+An international staff of experienced instructors:

-Intensive methods instruction.
+Intensive methods instruction:

 Each of our over 40 modules is designed to be small enough to facilitate individual instruction.
 Modules are focused on student needs and geared to aid the improvement of each participant’s academic projects, such as the PhD thesis or post-doctoral project.
 Our application process aims to admit participants into modules based on background and preparation to maximize the quality of the education environment.
 Because of this highly student-focused process, each participant has the opportunity to make considerable progress on the skills relevant to their own research during each module’s 35 hours of lecture and lab experience.